-This is usually assessed by the county where the father/mother permanently reside.
+This is usually assessed by the county where the father/mother permanently resides.

 Domicile of Choice: When an individual reached the age of 16, they may choose to acquire a new domicile of their choice.

-To be able to prove the new choice they must be able to prove some certain conditions.
+To be able to prove the new choice they must be able to prove certain conditions.

 Conditions such as Living in the new domicile country for the rest of their life.